roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/Auto scaling of nodes.md

         "vpc:DescribeVSwitches"
         ```

-        **Note:** Add a comma \(,\) to the end of the bottom line in the `Action` field before you add the policy content.
+        **Note:** Before you add the policy content, add a comma \(,\) to the end of the bottom line in the `Action` field.

-If an auto-scaling node pool in the cluster is required to be associated with an EIP, perform the following steps to grant permissions.
+If you want to associate an auto-scaling group with an EIP, perform the following steps to grant permissions:

 1. Activate ESS.

-    1. In the dialog box that appears, click the first hyperlink to go to the **ESS** console.
+    1. In the dialog box that appears, click the first hyperlink to log on to the **ESS** console.

         ![](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/7285268951/p11211.png)